networking101/microcorruption/Lagos/README.md

 accepted.

 ## Solution
 This time our inputs are limited to alphanumeric characters.
-This means we can only use the following bytes:
+This means we can only send the following bytes:
 * 0x30 - 0x39
 * 0x41 - 0x5a
 * 0x61 - 0x7a